GlykeriaStr/CV/README.md

 ## Skills

+#### **Innovative**

+Having an artistic background has always helped me with approaching problems in many different ways.
+When something is not working I will try and think outside the box and bring creative ideas to the table.
+This side of me also comes up when I am in a team.
+I am not afraid to play, so when my team needed a boost I suggested we have a small dance session for our stand ups.

 #### **Communication**

-Providing excellent customer service means being able to communicate effectively by showing interest and carefully listening to the customer's needs.
+Having worked for many years in the hospitality industry, I provide excellent customer service by communicating effectively, showing interest and carefully listening to the customer's needs.
 These skills have helped me throughout my working life and I was able to apply them within teams at Makers.
 Being able to vocalise my needs but also listen to others to create an effective and supportive team environment.

 #### **Growth mindset**

-I am very hard working and persistant.
-That's why I did a lot of self-learning coding before I joined Makers and this skill has only grown since being a part of Makers community.
+I am very hard working and persistent.
+Before joining Makers Academy I did a lot of self-learning coding and this skill has only grown since being a part of Makers community.
 I value feedback as a learning tool, and I was asking for it from my teammates and pairing partners as well as my coaches.
 I embrace a challenge and I consistently try to improve and learn something new.
 Since I was little, I always loved learning.
 I taught myself how to play the guitar and I learned to speak English, French and Italian, after living in Italy for 6 months.

 #### **Adaptable through Fast Learning**